-A Developer’s Guide: How to embed banking functionality in your app
+A Developer’s Guide: How to embed finance functionality in your app

 Are you dealing with consumers or other businesses?
 Your customer onboarding experience will be defined by the types of people you’re selling to.
 It may be that for a marketplace app you are creating functionality for both businesses and consumers – which creates another set of rules for you to work with.